We’ve put together a list of cover letter tips, including:

 1. Make a new cover letter for every application

-Sending one generic cover letter for all your applications doesn’t help you stand out.
+Sending one cover letter for all your job applications doesn’t help you stand out.
+In fact, generic cover letters can hurt your chances of getting a job interview.

 Employers want to see that you’ve put some thought into your application.
-So create a new cover letter that addresses the specific requirements in the job description for every position you apply for.
+So create a new cover letter that addresses the specific job requirements for every position you target.

-To get information for your cover letter, research the company.
+To decide what to include in your cover letter, research the company.
 Your research should answer the following questions:

 - What are the company’s goals?